Provision with the CloudFormation Create Stack step

 This topic describes how to provision resources in a CD stage's deployment infrastructure using the CloudFormation Create Stack step.

 You use the CloudFormation Create Stack step in a CD stage's Execution section as part of the deployment process.
-The Create Stack step runs the CloudFormation template and supporting files that you supply inline or from your repos (Git, AWS S3).
+Add the Create Stack step at the point in your deployment workflow where you need the infrastructure provisioned.
+Typically, you add it before steps that deploy your application to the provisioned infrastructure.
+The Create Stack step runs the CloudFormation template and supporting files that you supply inline or from your repositories (Git, AWS S3).
 Harness provisions the CloudFormation stack defined in the template as part of the stage's Execution.

 In the Execution section of your Deploy stage, click Add Step, and then select the CloudFormation Create Stack step.